 Final Thoughts on What to Eat in Japan

 I hope these 16 dishes have made you just a little bit curious about Japanese cuisine and show you how very diverse Japanese food really is.
+There are some weird but delicious dishes in Japan.
 Every region in Japan has different food to offer and it is a great pleasure to find the local dishes in every part of the country.

 By the way, as well as the food there are lots of interesting drinks in Japan you should try during your visit!